Does Millikin require an audition or interview for your program?

 Are auditions/interviews held anywhere else than at Millikin University?

-Millikin holds off campus auditions in Chicago the first weekend in February.
+Millikin holds off campus auditions and interviews in Chicago the first weekend in February.
 In addition, we periodically attend in and out-of-state college audition events.
 Each of these auditions have their own set of criteria and do not always require the same audition elements that we require for our program.
 In these instances, we may invite students to attend a campus audition or invite them to send a video submission demonstrating that what we did not see at the initial audition.
 For information regarding our attendance at these events, please contact our Audition and Interview Coordinator.